 If you are interested in becoming a West Sacramento CERT member, please forward a completed application to Fire Administration.

-You can also visit us www.wscert.org.
+You can also visit us www.wscert.org for additional information.